kubeedge/website/content/en/blog/contributor-contest/index.md

 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "KubeCon", "cloud native"] categories = ["General", "Announcements"] summary = "To encourage open source community members participation in KubeEdge project, this contest is been conducted.
-KubeEdge maintainers welcome community members, individuals, organizations & students for this contest.
-The event will start on 20th April 2019 and end on 23rd May 2019"
+tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "KubeCon", "cloud native"] categories = ["General", "Announcements"] summary = "KubeEdge is an open source project, recently sandboxed under CNCF.
+It is one of the few, if not the only, open source edge computing platforms that has both cloud and edge parts opensourced."

 # Projects (optional).
 #   Associate this post with one or more of your projects.